fmsh-seclab/TesMla/README.md

 ![](https://github.com/fmsh-seclab/TesMla/blob/master/images/a.jpg)

 When a phone key is approaching, it sends a request for connection to a specific MAC address.
 If the vehicle is in the BLE range, the reconnection establishes.
 Model 3 sends authentication indications to the phone.
 This indication initiates the authentication process (Step 1).
 The Phone may optionally send information requests to get the public key or status of the vehicle.
 The vehicle sends corresponding data back.
-(Step 4 - 5).
+(Steps 4 - 5).
 The phone generates shared secret `S` using local private key `p` and public key of vehicle `V` by `ECDH`.
 Then it encrypts data `a` with `S` as key and the counter `count` as IV in AES-GCM mode.
 Data `a` in two bytes is the serialized result of an unsigned message through Protobuf.
 The operation to get data `a` is shown as follows.
  ```java
  UnsignedMessage{AuthenticationResponse:AuthenticationResponse {authenticationLevel: AUTHENTICATION_LEVEL_NONE }}
  ```

 The phone delivers encryption results to Model 3.
 The result as the first attestation consists of ciphertext(2bytes), tag(16bytes), and counter to Model 3.
-(Step 6 - 8).
+(Steps 6 - 8).
 Model 3 derives secret S according to local private key `v` and public key of phone key using `ECDH`.
 Once receiving the first attestation, Model 3 replies to the counter first.
 Then it verifies data based on `S` and responds token `G` (20bytes) when verification successes.
-(Step 9 - 12).
+(Steps 9 - 12).
 Phone key increments counter by one.
 Once receiving the token, the phone key encrypts data `b` with `S` as key, new counter as IV, and token `G` as additional authentication data in AES-GCM mode.
 Data `b` is the serialized result (4bytes) defined as below.
 ```java
 UnsignedMessage{AuthenticationResponse: AuthenticationResponse {authenticationLevel: AUTHENTICATION_LEVEL_DRIVE }}
 ```

-Afterward phone key sends results as a second attestation to a vehicle (Step 13 - 14).
+Afterward phone key sends results as a second attestation to a vehicle (Steps 13 - 14).
 Model 3 verifies the second attestation.
 If it passes, Model 3 unlocks the door and the authentication process finishes.

 ### Vulnerabilities